About the Board

 The London District Catholic school system has 43 elementary and 9 secondary schools providing a full range of education experiences from Junior Kindergarten through to the completion of secondary school.
 In addition, Continuing Education for adult learners is available.
 Approximately 22,000 students in the counties of Middlesex, Oxford and Elgin, including the cities of London, St. Thomas, Strathroy and Woodstock are educated in our school system.

-Early French immersion is available in London, St. Thomas, Strathroy and Woodstock.
-In addition, a secondary school French Immersion program is available at Mother Teresa Catholic Secondary School.
+Early French immersion is available in London, St. Thomas and Woodstock.
+In addition, a secondary school French Immersion program is available at Mother Teresa Catholic Secondary School in London and St. Mary's Catholic High School in Woodstock.

 Artistically and musically inclined students can attend grades 5-8 at St. Mary Choir and Orchestra School, which offers a concentrated music and arts program.
 Students with special needs are welcomed and provided for in our school communities.
 English as a second language programs are also available.
 Special emphasis is placed on programs for those who plan to go directly to the workforce.